Confluence Class - Ms. Whitney (Natural World)

-Teacher Assistant - Ms. Cierra & Ms. Jessica
+Teacher Assistant - Ms. Kaitlin, Ms. Savanna, & Ms. Jessica

 In the spirit of Montessori philosophy, the theory of looking to developmental stages as a guide is crucial.
 The notion of respecting people for where they are in their development and utilizing support the unfolding process of growth is a basic foundation of Montessori educational design.
 Some characteristics of adolescents include: